njamesgeorge1223/Microbial-Diversity-Dashboard-with-Plotly/static/js/README.md

-The folder has the Javascript file required for the HTML file, index.html.
+The folder has the Javascript file, microbialDiversityApp.js, required for the HTML file, index.html.

 ----